carlalennon/generation-knit-2.0/README.md

 ## Deployment

-For deployment I did the following:
- - Created a Heroku account following the steps in the LMS
+### Create a Heroku account:
+ Follow the steps provided in the Learning Management System (LMS) to create a new Heroku account.

- - Created a new Heroku app, paying attention to region (EU)
+### Create a new Heroku app:
- - Went to "Config Vars" in settings
- - - Added vars for Cloudinary and ElephantSQL, disabled collect static, added a PORT for 8000
+ Pay attention to the region setting (EU in this case) when creating the app.

+### Set Config Vars in Heroku settings:
+ These are environment variables that Heroku will use when running your app.
+This is the information for the database, secret key and cloudinary.

+### Add variables for Cloudinary and ElephantSQL:
+ These services provide cloud-based image hosting and PostgreSQL database hosting, respectively.
+ElephantSQL has an end of life announcement, but will still work until January 2025

+### Disable collect static:
+ This tells Django not to collect static files when deploying to Heroku.
+Django serves static files its own way.

+### Add a PORT variable and set it to 8000:
+ This tells Heroku which port to use when running your app.

- - - Added the secret key for my Django app
+### Add the secret key for your Django app:
+ This is a crucial security measure.
+I won't be revealing the key here.

- - Collected the static files for my app
+### Collect static files for your app:
+ Run python manage.py collectstatic to collect all static files into a single location that can be served by Heroku.

- - In Deploy, deployed from the main branch of my Github repo
+### Deploy from the main branch of your Github repo:
- - Viewed app after deployment and checked everything worked
+ In the Deploy section of your Heroku app's dashboard, connect your Github account, select your repository, and deploy from the main branch.

+### Check the deployed app:
+After deployment, open the app in your browser and check that everything works as expected.
+Test all features and ensure that there are no errors.

+Remember to commit and push all changes to your Github repository before deploying.
+Also, make sure to add any necessary files for Heroku deployment, such as Procfile, runtime.txt (to specify Python version), and requirements.txt (to specify Python package dependencies).

 ## Known Errors